nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2.2.
 Add Ingredients

-Add an ingredient to the ingredient list.
+You can add an ingredient to the ingredient list to start tracking it.

 `add n/[INGREDIENT_NAME] a/[AMOUNT] e/[EXPIRY]`